-Sopharma AD
+"Sopharma" AD

-The Company received three government grants under Operational Programme "Development of the Competitiveness of the Bulgarian Economy" 2007 - 2013 (Note 30 and Note 37), related to technological renovation and modernisation of tablet production facilities and implementation of innovative products in the ampoule production section (Note 14).
+The Company received three government grants under Operational Program "Development of the Competitiveness of the Bulgarian Economy" 2007 - 2013 (Note 32 and Note 39), related to the acquisition of fixed assets, reconstruction of buildings and technological upgrading and modernization of tablet production, the introduction of innovative products in ampoule manufacturing, the acquisition of general-purpose ventilation and air-conditioning installations in the production of medical products and the introduction of innovative artificial eye drops tears " (Note 15).
 The Company undertook a commitment that for a period of 5 years after the completion of the respective projects they shall not be subject to significant modifications affecting the essence and the terms and conditions for their execution or giving rise to unjustified benefits to the company, neither modifications resulting from a change in the nature of ownership over the assets acquired in relation to the grants.
 On non-compliance with these requirements, the financing shall be returned.
 At the date of preparation of the financial statements, all contractual requirements were being fulfilled.

-Biopharm Engineering AD
+"Biopharm Engineering" AD